nikitajainNU/MSDS422_FinalProject/README.md

 # NFL Team Win Prediction

 ## Overview
-This project aims to predict whether an NFL team(Chicago Bears?) will win a game based on historical game statistics and team performance data.
+This project aims to predict whether an NFL team will win a game based on historical game statistics and team performance data.
 It is a binary classification problem.

 ## Objectives
 - Predict NFL game outcomes